7Rena7/Personal_Page/README.md

 # Personal_Page

-My name is Renato Corbellini, I'm an advenced student in Systems engineering.
-I also take some time off school to attend some online courses about web development (HTML, CSS and Javascript for now).
-This is my first time experimenting with github, so far it's been great!
+My name is Renato Corbellini and I'm an advanced student in Systems engineering.
+I like taking some time off school to attend online courses about web development (HTML, CSS and Javascript for now).
+This is my first time experiencing github,it's been great so far.

 Thanks for reading, cheers!